trans-travel/trans-travel/us/ar.md

 ## Medical Care

  * Trans medical care is legal for adults
- * A 2023 law banning medical transition (with extremely narrow exceptions) for people under 18 has passed and became law.
+ * A 2023 law restricts medical transition for people under 18 has passed and became law.
 This goes into effect during summer of 2023.
- * There is a 2021 anti-trans youth medical ban but there is currently a judicial stay preventing enforcement of this law for puberty blockers and hormone therapy.
-   The 2023 law mentioned above is to get around this block.
+This bill requires providers to spread misinformation and places some restrictions on the care.
  * Medical providers can deny some care on the basis of their religious beliefs.